danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 ```
 <small><a href="https://github.com/danielcaldas/test-fixtures-pattern/blob/master/__tests__/replacer.test.js" target="_blank" title="GitHub, Daniel Caldas, test-fixtures-pattern case study project, replacer.test.js">[replacer.test.js]</a></small>

-Now the function supports an opacity option, and there are a few more test cases, some nesting, and branching in the `describe`/`it` *madness* of an overwhelmingly large file.
-The developer has a tough time to go through the test cases and find the right spot for the scenario he just fixed; it's like it doesn't fit anywhere.
+Now the function supports an `opacity` option, and there are a few more test cases.
+Eventually some nesting and branching in the `describe`/`it` *madness* starts to stack up on an overwhelmingly large file.
+The developer has a tough time to go through the test cases and find the right spot for the scenario he/she just fixed.
 On top of that, any addition to that file seems to break a few other unit tests that aren't in any way related to the new test case he/she is trying to introduce.

 <div style="margin-bottom: 60px;text-align:center;">
     <img alt="filthy frank, pink guy it is time to stop meme" src="/assets/img/unit-testing-with-fixtures-unleashed/its-time-to-stop.gif"/>